eklicious/POCDriver/README.md

 str:[min,max,min_array_elements,max_array_elements] = min/max length of string and min/max array elements
 The above applies to all other object types too.
 When you specify "doc", it indicates a nested document containing more base objects and/or array of base objects.
+-fakertemplate json representation of the document you'd like to dynamically create using the faker library found here (https://github.com/DiUS/java-faker).
+You can call almost any object and it's method from faker allowing java reflection to execute these methods.
+There are known limitations of the faker integration:
+1. You can only call faker 2 levels deep, e.g. <faker method to get object>.<faker method>. <faker method to get object>.<faker method to get another object>.<faker method> is not allowed.
+2. Methods that pass in parameters are generally not supported.
+The only edge case that this supports is when you pass in 3 integer parameters, e.g. number.randomDouble(int, int, int).
+3. There is no timestamp faker method at the moment.
+Below is an example (including line breaks and not including escape characters for double quotes).
+The :# after the faker reflection parameter represents an array max count.
+1 means it's a single field. >1 means it's an array.
+For an array of documents, you can specify an _cnt:# to specify that there will be an array of said documents.
+If left out, the document will be a single value.
+{
+   multiaddress: {"address.streetAddress":3},
+   singleaddress: {"address.streetAddress":1},
+   singleint: {"number.randomDigit":1},
+   multiint: {"number.randomDigit":3},
+   singlelong: {"number.randomNumber":1},
+   multilong: {"number.randomNumber":3},
+   singlebool: {"bool.bool":1},
+   multibool: {"bool.bool":3},
+   singledbl: {"number.randomDouble(3,0,100)":1},
+   multidbl: {"number.randomDouble(3,0,100)":5},
+   singledt: {"date.birthday":1},
+   multidt: {"date.birthday":3},
+   singledoc: {doc:{type:{"number.randomDigit":1}, val:{"phoneNumber.phoneNumber":1}}},
+   multidocs: {doc:{nm:{"commerce.product_name":1}, price:{"commerce.price":1}, _cnt:3}}
+}

 ```

 Example